juanfrans-courses/mapping_arch_hum/Spring_2016/Syllabus.md

 	* Water
 	* PLUTO Lots for this area
 * ***Assignment: Create and export a basic map with proper notation, labels and symbology***
+* Readings:
+	* *Meirelles, Isabel.
+Design For Information, Chapters 4 and 5*

+### Week 3: Maps and data
+* Data types
+* Understanding different classification methods (qualitative and quantitative)
+* Common design pitfalls ("How to Lie with Maps")
+* Joining spatial data to existing shapefiles (join by location)
+* Datasets:
+	* 311 data
+	* Community districts or census block groups
+* ***Assignment: Create two different maps based on 311 data, one quantitative and one qualitative***
+* ***Assignment: Create your own dataset (including metadata) and map it***

+### Week 4 & 5: Working with census data
+* Understanding census data (decennial, ACS, samples, margins of error, etc)
+* Downloading census data and joining it to shapefiles
+* Making new fields and calculating new values
+* Estimation methods
+* Geoprocessing tools: buffers, clips, unions, update, dissolve, etc
+* Advanced selection methods: select by location, select by attribute, etc
+* Datasets:
+	* Census tracts and census block groups shapefiles
+	* PLUTO dataset
+* ***Assignment: Create map of census data showing new fields***

+### Week 6: Georeferencing and geocoding
+* Working with address data (APIs), address locator, other methods
+* Working with coordinate data (adding X & Y data)
+* ***Assignment: Create a map with personal data (sound and location)***